linnarsson-lab/punchcards/README.md

   This can be multiline
 ```

-### Parent Analysis field
+### Parent Analysis entry

-The parent analysis field aims at describing the parent analyses that generates the input files by the Process analysis.
-The StudyProcess will pool all from the .loom output files of the parent analysis, and will make use of the .aa.tab autoannotation files to filter cellsusing the exclude/include/timepoints conditions.
+The parent analysis entry describes the `luigi.WrapperTask` that generates the input files for the current StudyProcess analysis. *StudyProcess* will make use of the .loom output files and the .aa.tab autoannotation files to filter cells.
+Filtering is specified in the exclude/include/timepoints entries.

 `type` is the parent analysis name as defined in cytograph.
-This is required to be a luigi wrapper task (i.e. inherits from luigi.WrapperTask).
+This is required to be a luigi wrapper task (i.e. inherits from luigi.WrapperTask) and its use needs to be enabled in cytograph.

 `kwargs` are the keyword arguments used to call the parent-analysis.
-If it not required the parent can should be `kwargs: {}`
+If it not required the parent should be `kwargs: {}`

-In the current version it is also assumed that the wrapper-task `.requires()` method returns an iterator of tuples containing Iterator[Tuple[luigi.Task, luigi.Task, ...]].
+In the current version it is also assumed that the `luigi.WrapperTask.requires()` method returns an iterator of tuples `type: Iterator[Tuple[luigi.Task, luigi.Task, ...]]`.
 Where the order of the tasks is:

 * first a ClusterLayout-like taks (or any taks outputing a .loom with the `Age`, `Class_*` and `Clusters` column attribute
 * second  AutoAnnotate-like tasks (or any task outputing a .aa.tab file)